mathieu-lemay/pipeline-runner/README.md

 ```

 ## Environment variables
-bitbucket pipeline runner already sets all `BITBUCKET_*` enviromnent variables in the step's run enviromnent.
+bitbucket pipeline runner already sets all `BITBUCKET_*` environment variables in the step's run environment.
-It will also source any `.env` file in the current directory, for all project specific enviromnent variables.
+It will also source any `.env` file in the current directory, for all project specific environment variables.

 ## Artifacts and logs
 Persistent data like artifacts generated from your pipelines and execution logs can be found in your user's data directory.